Up to 69% of CRM implementation fails because not enough planning and effort goes into the process.

 By focusing only on qualified leads, Heather gets back the time previously spent on zombie leads.
 Read more about how Heather automates lead generation here.

-Take time now, save time later
+Take time for CRM setup now, save time later

 Now you know how much a CRM can save you time and make your life easier.
 But first, you have to be willing to take the time to set up your CRM system.